 If death occurs away from home then the initial formalities listed above will be completed by the Doctor or Hospital staff in that area.
 If relatives wish to bring the body home for the funeral we can deal with the arrangements in both areas, including transport.
 Should death occur abroad then we can advise accordingly as to what options are available.

-Once the Doctor or Hospital has issued the Medical Certificate, the Informant must register the death within 5 days at the Registry Office for the sub-district in which the death occurred.
+Once the Doctor or Hospital has issued the Medical Certificate, the Informant must register the death within 5 days at the Register Office for the sub-district in which the death occurred.
 If this is not possible the Registrar must be informed.
 If the death occurred away from home, on holiday for instance, it may not be practical to register in that area.
 Under these circumstances there is a facility to register by declaration, for more information on this option please contact Hedley Jackson Funeral Directors or your local Register Office.

 Some Register offices operate the Tell Us Once service which can be used to inform Government Departments and Local Council services, please contact us for details.
 Most Register Offices operate on an appointment basis. (see important contacts page for details).
 The Medical Certificate (of cause of death) must be given to the Registrar.
 The person registering the death will be asked for the following information about the deceased: